 His first love in wine is classic Tuscan Sangiovese, but he is also currently particularly excited about the 21st century new wave of fine Sicilian wines, from the island's unique native varieties, such as Catarratto, Grillo, Frappato, and Etna specialities Carricante and Nerello Mascalese.

 Other favourites include Pinot Noir/red Burgundy, Greek Assyrtiko and Xinomavro, Riesling, and Chenin Blanc.

 In the greater scheme of things Liam is fairly new to wine- at least that it’s only in the last few years that he’s started to develop an understanding and appreciation of quality wine.
 He’s no stranger to the enjoyment of a glass of it though!
-He trained as an actor, and earns a living writing and performing- something he still loves.
+He trained as an actor, and earned a living writing and performing- something he still loves.
 He says “Wine, for me, is about the love of a moment.
 Whether that’s the anticipation of opening a bottle you’re excited about, or the wave of pleasure that comes from something delicious, or the collective fuzzy happiness of good times with good company, wine gives me a lot of those moments.”
 Liam enjoys a wide variety of styles, but if pressed to pick a couple?
-“A glass of good Rioja by a roaring fire, or a glass of southern French rose- especially if that comes with a holiday
+“A glass of good Rioja by a roaring fire, a fine Bordeaux red with a hearty dinner, or a glass of southern French rose- especially if that comes with a holiday."